 - Maintain an active presence on multiple platforms.
 Irregular posts can cause your account to get lost in the shuffle.
 Consistent posts grab attention and keep it.

 - Check notifications constantly.
 Discourse can move quickly on Twitter, Instagram, and other communities — especially when the discourse is negative.

 Call Center: Establishing a customer support hotline

 Many issues that customers face can be resolved over text-based correspondence.
 Email is great for problems that aren’t too pressed for time.
 When the matter simply can’t wait, live chat over an online helpdesk can be quicker.

 Sometimes, though, these contact methods aren’t enough.
 More complex issues may require a lengthy back-and-forth between the customer and the service representative.
 In these instances, our computer-facilitated programs may not be enough.
-Instead, the best way to communicate may just be a live conversation where people can hear each other’s voices.
+Help desk ticketing tools can be useful for tracking and managing these interactions, but ultimately, the best way to communicate may just be a live conversation where people can hear each other’s voices.